Leonardo-Boss/suckless-site/suckless.org/conference.md

 # What software should the talk be held in?
 * Use what you like.
-There is Libreoffice available, but always think of the meaning of »hypocrisis«.
+There is Libreoffice available, but always think of the meaning of »hypocrisy«.
 Writing your own suckless presentation software is surely something that will be appreciated.

-# How lang can by talk last?
+# How long can by talk last?
 * Every speaker can use up to 45 min for his/her presentation.
 After that 10 minutes of discussion follow and a 5 min break.
 If you need less time, then use less.